Tax Lien & Levy Relief

 - Impose unexpected wage garnishments to you earned income.

 What is the difference between a tax levy and a tax lien?
-A lien is a legal claim against property to secure payment of the tax debt, while a levy actually takes the property to satisfy the tax debt.
+A lien is a legal claim against property to secure payment of taxes owed, while a levy actually takes the property to satisfy the taxes owed.

 If you have received a Notice of Intent to Levy, act now.
 Give our experts a call immediately at 888-898-BEAT.